achirag713/icarehub-main/README.md

 - .NET SDK 8.0 or later
 - Node.js (v16 or later) and npm
-- SQL Server (or compatible database)
+- MySQL Server (or compatible database)

 ### Backend Setup